zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 However, it may be even better to ask your product owner what the calculator is actually supposed to do in these cases!

-Likewise, we probably also what to validate the other two input fields.
+Likewise, we probably also want to validate the other two input fields.
 For example, we should not be able to enter zero or even a negative amount of items.
 And should there also be a maximum?